-Working with a range of quantitative energy-economy modelling methods aimed at discovering new insights into the role of thermodynamic-based energy

-(exergy) efficiency within the energy-economy relationship.
-These may include: aggregate production functions; input-output analysis; agent-based / system dynamics models; macroeconometric analysis; decomposition analysis;

-- Working both independently and also as part of the larger Leeds-based project team, and project partners including BEIS, IST Lisbon, Bank of England; - Developing modelling and policy-relevant responses based on the assessment of the likelihood of energy-GDP decoupling; - Generating and pursuing original research ideas in the project's subject area; - Communicating or presenting research results through publication or other recognised forms of output, including academic conferences; - Preparing papers for publication in leading international journals and independently writing reports; - Contributing to the training of both undergraduate and postgraduate students, where appropriate, including assisting with the supervision of projects.
+- Working with a range of quantitative energy-economy modelling methods aimed at discovering new insights into the role of thermodynamic-based energy (exergy) efficiency within the energy-economy relationship.
+These may include the: aggregate production functions; input-output analysis; agent-based / system dynamics models; macroeconometric analysis; decomposition analysis; - Working with the Leeds-based project team and project partners including BEIS, IST Lisbon, and the Bank of England; - Linking to collaborative workstreams across the international Exergy Economics research network and SRI-based research centres (LiLi, CREDS) - Developing modelling and policy-relevant responses based on the assessment of the likelihood of energy-GDP decoupling; - Working with energy-economy modellers and policy makers (e.g. BEIS, CCC) including design and delivery of research workshops to maximise impact; - Generating and pursuing original research ideas in the subject area; - Developing research objectives and proposals and contributing to setting the direction of the research project and team including, where appropriate preparing proposals for funding in collaboration with colleagues; - Communicating or presenting research results through publication or other recognised forms of output; - Preparing papers for publication in leading international journals and independently writing reports; - Working both independently and also as part of a larger team of researchers, engaging in knowledge-transfer activities where appropriate and feasible; - Maintaining your own continuing professional development and acting as a mentor to less experienced colleagues as appropriate; - Contributing to the training of both undergraduate and postgraduate students, where appropriate, including assisting with the supervision of projects.